AFC General Secretary: DATO' WINDSOR JOHN

 Since taking helm as the AFC General Secretary in 2015, Dato’ Windsor has been instrumental in the implementation of the AFC’s new Vision and Mission under the guidance of AFC President Shaikh Salman bin Ebrahim Al Khalifa.
 Since its launch in January 2016, Dato’ Windsor has spearheaded the restructuring and transformation journey of the AFC administration to bring to life the desired outcomes envisaged under the new Vision and Mission.

 He has also led Asian football’s staunch stand against matching-fixing, as the AFC continues to be one of the most committed sport bodies in the world on the issue.

-An avid believer of fostering unity in the world of football, Dato’ Windsor has worked with his Executive team to implement the AFC’s partnerships with fellow Confederations and most recently, under his tenure, AFC President Shaikh Salman signed a Memorandum of Understanding (MoU) with the Oceania Football Confederation (OFC) and Confederation Africaine de Football (CAF) in 2016 and a year later with CONCACAF.
+An avid believer of fostering unity in the world of football, Dato’ Windsor has worked with his Executive team to implement the AFC’s partnerships with fellow Confederations and most recently, under his tenure, AFC President Shaikh Salman signed a Memorandum of Understanding (MoU) with the Oceania Football Confederation (OFC), Confederation Africaine de Football (CAF) in 2016 and a year later with CONCACAF.

 Throughout his career, Dato’ Windsor has also been entrusted by FIFA in various senior capacities in several major football spectacles, which include five FIFA World Cups as well as the first in Asia – 2002 FIFA World Cup Korea/Japan; the 2009 and 2013 FIFA Confederations Cup and the Copa America Centenario USA 2016.

-His skilled expertise and meticulous attention to detail has also resonated across the AFC’s ever-improving competitions with the AFC Asian Cup 2015 Australia, the AFC Under-23 Championship Qatar 2016 as well as the AFC Champions League and AFC Cup, all achieving new records and milestones on multiple fronts, including spectatorship, fan engagement on the AFC’s digital platforms and television viewership.
+His skilled expertise and meticulous attention to detail has also resonated across the AFC’s ever-improving competitions with the AFC Asian Cup UAE 2019 expanding to 24 teams and breaking records previously achieved in the AFC Asian Cup 2015 on multiple fronts, including spectatorship, fan engagement on the AFC’s digital platforms and television viewership.

-A football man in every sense of the word, Dato’ Windsor has set his sights to enhance the level of professionalism and capabilities of the AFC Member Associations as one of the key drivers to transform the AFC into the world’s leading confederation.
+A football man in every sense of the word, Dato’ Windsor has set his sights to raise the level of professionalism and capabilities of the AFC Member Associations to usher in a new era of progress for football in Asia.